vertica/vertica-kubernetes/DEVELOPER.md

 7. Run soak tests
 8. Troubleshooting

-### Container overview

-The Vertica development and testing environment builds and deploys the following containers:

-- **docker-vertica**: long-running container that runs the Vertica daemon.
-This container is designed for admintools deployments.
-- **docker-vertica-v2**: long-running container that runs the Vertica daemon.
-This container is designed for vcluster deployments.
-- **docker-operator**: runs the VerticaDB operator and webhook.
-- **docker-vlogger**: runs the vlogger sidecar container that sends the contents of `vertica.log` to STDOUT.
-- **docker-bundle**: OLM deployments only.
-This container stores the operator [bundle](https://github.com/operator-framework/operator-registry/blob/v1.16.1/docs/design/operator-bundle.md).
-The contents of this directory are generated with the `docker-build-bundle` Make target.

-For details about each container, review the Dockerfile in its associated directory.
-For example, you can find the **docker-vertica** container's [Dockerfile](./docker-vertica/Dockerfile) in the `vertica-kubernetes/docker-vertica/` directory.

 ### Custom containers

 To run Vertica in Kubernetes, we need to package Vertica inside a container.
 This container is later referenced in the YAML file when we install the Helm chart.